 The prospective study design studies the impact of a phenomenon, situation, program, attitude or problem in the future.
 Most of the studies that are conducted using the prospective study design are also classified as experimental studies since the aim of the investigator is to wait for the impact of a program or a situation to see the results on the target population.
-Unlike retrospective studies the prospective studies uses experiments in the field or laboratory to explore the outcomes later on.
+Unlike retrospective studies, the prospective studies use experiments in the field or laboratory to explore the outcomes later on.
 The outcomes that are established as a result of these study findings can then be generalized for the future happenings of the same kind.

 Characteristics of prospective study design

-- Prospective studies usually take a cohort of sample and study them for long period of time to establish facts.
+- Prospective studies usually take a cohort of the sample and study them for long period of time to establish facts.